 Even with the covid-19 pandemic completely writing off any potential income this year for Ceangail CIC, a project management company based in Stirling, the social enterprise pivoted its focus in July towards delivering a new virtual gig called The Frontline Festival Scotland.

-One of the projects new Ambassadors that is getting behind their fundraising campaign is Stirling born Scottish Actress Simone Lahbib.
+One of the project’s new Ambassadors that is getting behind their fundraising campaign is Stirling born Scottish Actress Simone Lahbib.

 “When I heard about the next project Ceangail was working on, I knew I needed to be part of it.
 All our frontline workers really are the true heroes during this pandemic, so I am passionate about lending my support to this fundraiser.
-This inspirational virtual event brings together a fantastic line up of artists who will be entertaining viewers throughout St Andrews Day this year and I hope that wherever you will be watching it you’ll thoroughly enjoy yourself and will be able to donate something to this great cause.“
+This inspirational virtual event brings together a fantastic lineup of artists who will be entertaining viewers throughout St Andrews Day this year and I hope that wherever you will be watching it you’ll thoroughly enjoy yourself and will be able to donate something to this great cause.“

-Organisers of the event were aiming to attract up to 30 Scottish artists to play at the St Andrews Day gig but decided it was best to pre-record as much of the event as possible so as to alleviate any chance of cancellation due to covid-19.
+Organisers of the event are aiming to attract up to 30 Scottish artists to play at the St Andrews Day gig but decided it was best to pre-record as much of the event as possible so as to alleviate any chance of cancellation due to covid-19.
 The virtual gig however still aims to have 2 live presenters at a small venue on the day who will introduce the artists but won’t have any audience members present.

 “It’s something we thought about for a few weeks,” explains Matt McGrandles, Director of Ceangail CIC.
 “I explored several outdoor venue options across central Scotland but it became clear we would be taking too much of a chance if the pandemic extended into the winter months so we decided that for the safety of everyone involved it would best to limit interactions of event crew, artists and fans.
 I think we have been proven right with that decision.”